 It’s typical for Osgood to first start like this.
 Not surprisingly we see the biggest surge in new Osgood clients in our gym in the first month back to school from summer break.

 We also occasionally see young athletes all but cure their Osgood Schlatters, only to dive straight back into a full training schedule.
 After many weeks of reduced training during the treatment their Osgood pain returns simply due to the spike in training load.

 Osgood Schlatter Disease hates poorly planned training load

 In sports science there is a concept which encapsulates the above: Load Management.
 It is also known as the Acute to Chronic Workload Ratio.

 Correctly managing load is a balancing act between how much training you have done over the past four weeks (chronic workload) and your current or new activity levels (acute workload).

 Keeping these in balance is a big part of our job as Strength and Conditioning Coaches.
 It is also something we are super passionate about at Core Advantage.
-We have written in depth about it here.

 What you may notice in the diagram above is that the original mistake is the reduction in training load, which is then compounded by the error of increasing training load again too quickly.